-Between 1990 and 2005 the Philippines lost a third of its forest cover.
-While the current deforestation rate is around 2 percent per year, this represents a 20 percent drop from the rate of the 1990s.
+Between 1990 and 2005 the Philippines lost a third of its forest cover, according to FAO estimates, but the country's deforestation is down since its peak in the 1980s and 1990s.

-After temporarily lifting the log export ban in the late 1990s, the government has increasingly tried to crack down on timber smuggling and forest degradation, but with limited success.
-Additional threats to Philippine forests come from legal and illegal mining operations — which also cause pollution— agricultural fires, collection of fuelwood, and rural population expansion.
+After temporarily lifting the log export ban in the late 1990s, the government has increasingly tried to crack down on timber smuggling and forest degradation.
+Additional threats to Philippine forests come from legal and illegal mining operations — which also cause pollution and have been linked to violent conflict — agricultural fires, collection of fuelwood, and rural population expansion.
 In recent years, deforestation has been increasingly blamed for soil erosion, river siltation, flooding, and drought; environmental awareness is now rising in the country.
-Activists are quick to criticize government decisions that adversely affect the country's environment.

 The continuing disappearance of Filipino wildlands is of great to concern to ecologists due to the high levels of endemic species.
 Of the 1,196 known species of amphibians, birds, mammals and reptiles in the country, nearly 46 percent are endemic.
 Among plants, the number is around 40 percent.
 Only about 5 percent of the Philippines land area is under some form of protection.

 A closer look at the forests of the Philippines